 The Trust may utilise a variety of financial instruments, such as options, interest rate swaps, futures and forward contracts, etc to seek to hedge against declines in the values of the Trust's positions as a result of changes in currency exchange rates, equity markets, market interest rates and other events.
 Hedging against a decline in the value of Trust's positions will not eliminate fluctuations in the values of the Trust's positions or prevent losses if the values of such positions decline, but it does establish other positions designed to gain from those same developments, thus reducing the decline in the Trust's value.
 However, such hedging transactions also limit the opportunity for gain if the value of the Trust's positions should increase.
-It may not be possible for the Trust to hedge against a change or event at a price sufficient to protect its assets from the decline in value of the Trust's positions anticipated as a result of such change.
+It may not be possible for the Trust's positions anticipated as a result of such change.
 In addition, it may not be possible to hedge against certain changes or events at all or the Investment Manager may choose not to.